-A direct application of the Theorem \ref{FEg} is the possibility to derive formulas for the optimal shrinkage of weighted sample eigenvalues in the class of rotation-invariant estimators, as it was done in the non-weighted case in Theorem 4 and 5 by Ledoit and Péché \cite{Ledoit2009}.
+An important application of the Theorem \ref{FEg} is the possibility to derive formulas for the optimal shrinkage of weighted sample eigenvalues in the class of rotation-invariant estimators, as it was done in the non-weighted case in Theorem 4 and 5 by Ledoit and Péché \cite{Ledoit2009}.
 The minimization is asymptotically equivalent under Frobenius, Inverse Stein or Minimum Variance loss \cite{Ledoit2020b}. \begin{dft}[Class of rotation-invariant estimator] Given a weighted sample covariance $S_n$ of size $(n,n), n \in \N^*$, of the diagonalized form $U_n \Lambda_n U_n^*$ with $\Lambda$ diagonal, real, we define the class of rotation-invariant estimators as:

-\end{dft} This class of estimators allows to modify - shrink - the eigenvalues of the weighted sample covariance estimator, but not the eigenvectors.
+\end{dft} This class of estimators allows modifying (shrinking) the eigenvalues of the weighted sample covariance estimator, but not the eigenvectors.
 The performance of an estimator in $\mathcal{C}_n$ is thus directly linked to its capacity to correct the weighted sample covariance spectrum.
-Remark that the class of rotation invariant estimators suits to covariance matrix estimation as wall as precision matrix estimation.
+Remark that the class of rotation invariant estimators suits to covariance matrix estimation as well as precision matrix estimation.